 Mixing more than one drug, including alcohol, increases the risk of unpredictable side effects, including overdose.

-Kenny Simpson from Police Scotland highlights the current trends in Scotland:
+Police Scotland highlight the current trends in Scotland:

 “The main issue is the increase in ketamine use and the levels of MDMA within ecstasy tablets currently in circulation.
 After consultation with other drug professionals I am concerned about the variance in dose in ecstasy tablets.